 4. It’s time to try it on!
 Grab a straight pin, and head to the mirror.
 Put the cowl around your neck until it’s sitting just right.
+This is going to shake out differently depending on the size and cut of your sweater, so just use the feel it method here.
 Put the straight pin into the bottom piece of sweater in the center of where the two ends overlap.
 This is where your button will go.

 5. Sew on your button.